 “Las Vegas has had limited medical facilities,” Stern said.
 “A lot of veterans have to travel to Southern California for their health care.
 A major advantage to this is it saves the veterans and their families from traveling out of state.”

 The complex is designed for environmentally friendly energy savings.
-Sterns added that "green" technologies include 3.2 megawatts of solar power to offset the facility’s utility needs.
-The bid for this project is slated for this month.
+Stern added that “green” technologies include 3.2 megawatts of solar power to offset the facility’s utility needs.
+The bid for this project is slated for next month.